 This just really helps when it comes time to pry the plaster positive away from the mold, it makes things really easy.

-– Pour the plaster into the mold, watch out for leaks, and tilt or move the mold accordingly.
+Step 10 – Pour in Plaster– Pour the plaster into the mold, watch out for leaks, and tilt or move the mold accordingly. – Let it set for at least an hour or so |

-– Now you have a positive of your partner’s face!
+Final Steps– When the plaster is set, pry the positive away from the mold.
+You may have to chip off some places where the two sets of plaster touched each other, but the oil soap and the alginate should make the two pieces come apart very easily – Now you have a positive of your partner’s face!
 You can sand out any bumps if you need to, but minor flaws should be no problem, as long as you have the main bone structure of the face.
-Now you can build off of this positive, making masks specially suited to your partner’s face, without needing them to lay as a dummy.
+Now you can build off of this positive, making masks specially suited to your partner’s face, without needing them to lay as a dummy. |